 (b) are due on August 1 of the year prior to when hunting is to occur; and

-(3) All other requests for amendments shall be reviewed by the region and Wildlife Section and upon approval by the director an amendment to the original certificate of registration shall be issued in writing.
+(c) Upon approval by the director, an amendment to the original certificate of registration shall be issued in writing.

-(3) The renewal application must identify all changes from the previous CWMU Certificate of Registration or CWMU Management Plan.
+(3) The renewal application must identify all changes from the previous certificate of registration and CWMU Management Plan.